 6. Wanting to get back together

 Generally, the desire to get back with their partner after a breakup is greater in men than in women.
 Initially, men love their newfound freedom, but once that wears off, they may want their ex back.
-Women too grapple with guilt but try to rationalize their emotions and get on with their life.
+Women too grapple with guilt but try to rationalize their unhappiness and get on with their life.

 7. Healing process

-Studies show that men never heal completely from a breakup as they simply learn to live with the pain (1).
+Studies show that men never heal completely from a rejection as they simply learn to live with the pain (1).
 As children, boys are less likely to receive the tools that women do to help them move through emotion.
 They are often encouraged not to address emotion.
-On the other hand, women are wired to recover and move on from the sadness of a relationship coming to an end.
+On the other hand, women are wired to recover and move on from the isolation of a relationship coming to an end.

 8. Dent in self-confidence